OpenEvalProject/evals/manuscripts/elife-77704/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/021wm7p51 Division of Molecular Biochemistry and Microbiology, CSIR Institute of Microbial Technology Chandigarh India
+1. Division of Molecular Biochemistry and Microbiology, CSIR Institute of Microbial Technology Chandigarh India ([ROR:021wm7p51](https://ror.org/021wm7p51))
-2. https://ror.org/021wm7p51 Division of Medicinal Chemistry, CSIR Institute of Microbial Technology Chandigarh India
+2. Division of Medicinal Chemistry, CSIR Institute of Microbial Technology Chandigarh India ([ROR:021wm7p51](https://ror.org/021wm7p51))
 3. Clinical Proteomics Unit, Division of Molecular Medicine, St. John's Research Institute, St John's Medical College Bangalore India

 † Corresponding author

 ## Abstract

-Spermidine and other polyamines alleviate oxidative stress, yet excess spermidine seems toxic to Escherichia coli unless it is neutralized by SpeG, an enzyme for the spermidine N -acetyl transferase function.
-Thus, wild-type E. coli can tolerate applied exogenous spermidine stress, but Δ speG strain of E. coli fails to do that.
-Here, using different reactive oxygen species (ROS) probes and performing electron paramagnetic resonance spectroscopy, we provide evidence that although spermidine mitigates oxidative stress by lowering overall ROS levels, excess of it simultaneously triggers the production of superoxide radicals, thereby causing toxicity in the Δ speG strain.
+Spermidine and other polyamines alleviate oxidative stress, yet excess spermidine seems toxic to Escherichia coli unless it is neutralized by SpeG, an enzyme for the spermidine N-acetyl transferase function.
+Thus, wild-type E. coli can tolerate applied exogenous spermidine stress, but ΔspeG strain of E. coli fails to do that.
+Here, using different reactive oxygen species (ROS) probes and performing electron paramagnetic resonance spectroscopy, we provide evidence that although spermidine mitigates oxidative stress by lowering overall ROS levels, excess of it simultaneously triggers the production of superoxide radicals, thereby causing toxicity in the ΔspeG strain.
 Furthermore, performing microarray experiment and other biochemical assays, we show that the spermidine-induced superoxide anions affected redox balance and iron homeostasis.
 Finally, we demonstrate that while RNA-bound spermidine inhibits iron oxidation, free spermidine interacts and oxidizes the iron to evoke superoxide radicals directly.
-Therefore, we propose that the spermidine-induced superoxide generation is one of the major causes of spermidine toxicity in E. coli .
+Therefore, we propose that the spermidine-induced superoxide generation is one of the major causes of spermidine toxicity in E. coli.

 ## Introduction